Simple Desktop Display Manager

 Simple Desktop Display Manager (SDDM) is a display manager (a graphical login program) for the X11 and Wayland windowing systems.
 SDDM was written from scratch in C++11 and supports theming via QML.

 SDDM is free and open-source software subject to the terms of the GNU General Public License version 2 or later.

 Adoption

 In 2013, Fedora KDE members decided to default to SDDM in Fedora 21.

 KDE chose SDDM to be the successor of the KDE Display Manager for KDE Plasma 5.
+In 2023, KDE forked SDDM to form the basis of the new Plasma Login Manager, which became KDE's default login manager starting with Plasma 6.6.

 The LXQt developers recommend SDDM as a display manager.